Academies & Specialized Sports Programs

 Ski/Bike/Board Academy (SBBA) - Pemberton Secondary

 The SBBA program takes place during second term (February-June) and is for students who are interested in becoming Ski and Biking instructors.
 It consists of 4 courses: Outdoor Education, Active Living, Film & Photo Media and BC First People's (Social Studies course).
-The Ski/Board aspect involves 18 full days on Whistler mountain with ski & snowboard instructors teaching students basic techniques, race techniques, jumps & rails, all mountain free ride, back country safety and instructional techniques.
-At the end of the winter component, students will be able to receive their Level 1 ski or snowboard instructors certification and their Avalanche Safety Training Level 1.
+The Ski/Board aspect involves 16 full days on Whistler mountain with ski & snowboard instructors teaching students basic techniques, race techniques, jumps & rails, all mountain free ride, back country safety and instructional techniques.
+At the end of the winter component, students will be able to receive their Avalanche Safety Training Level 1.
 The mountain biking component will be of similar format focusing on the 'enduro' style trails around Pemberton.
+Students will attain their Level 1 coaching certification in Mountain biking.
 The main purpose of this course and the philosophy behind it is to provide students with unique outdoor recreation experiences, promote healthy lifestyles, provide students the opportunity to develop teamwork and leadership skills and learn the importance of responsibility and accountability.
 Outdoor skills will be acquired through the outdoor activities that students will participate in and the related classroom activities.
+Students should have equal passion for both skiing and biking.
 This course is open to students who will be attending for the full academic year and in grades 10, 11 or 12.
 It requires a separate registration and letter of recommendation.
 Additional fees apply.